Q&A: Legal Background of the Criminal Complaint on Syria Torture Cases filed in Germany

 The choice of the sites of crime should not be seen as a result of assessment of other similar prisons and Intelligence Services in Syria.
 The choice is solely linked to the necessity of presenting the concerned crimes in a precise manner so that they can be used for a legal evaluation.

 The Office of the German Federal Prosecutor reacted promptly to the first criminal complaint in relation to systematic Torture in Syria.
-At beginning of May 2017 some of the claimants as well as other person gave their witness testimony in Berlin.
-From the perspective of the torture survivors this was an important for step to achieve justice.
+At beginning of May 2017, the claimants as well as other persons gave their witness testimony in Berlin and Karlsruhe.
+From the perspective of the torture survivors, this was an important for step to achieve justice.
+Furthermore, on 21 September 2017, the group around the former Syrian military police employee “Caesar” for the first time took legal action by filing together with ECCHR a criminal complaint at the Office of the German Federal Prosecutor in Karlsruhe against senior officials working for three out of the four Syrian intelligence services and military police concerning crimes against humanity and war crimes.

-On the basis of the findings and evidence of the criminal complaint submitted by ECCHR as well as the structural investigation the Federal Prosecutor can now proceed against the responsible officials of the Syrian Military Intelligence.
+On the basis of the findings and evidence of the criminal complaints submitted by ECCHR as well as the structural investigation, the Federal Prosecutor can now proceed against the responsible officials of the Syrian Military Intelligence.

 ECCHR considers the findings and evidence at hand sufficient in order to identify and investigate those responsible for the grave human rights violation in Syria.
 They are at risk of having issued international arrest warrants and worldwide investigations against them.